asimwe1/rust_chatapp/site/guide/12-faq.md

 File uploads are transmitted by the browser as [multipart] form submissions, which Rocket handles natively as a [`DataField`].
-The [`TempFile`] form guard can accept a `DataField` and stream the data to disk to then be persisted.
+The [`TempFile`] form guard can accept a `DataField` and stream the data to disk for persistence.
 </div>
 </details>